deNBI/simplevm-user-docs/wiki/simple_vm/workshop.md

 Starting them beforehand, and making sure they run correctly, helps for a smoother workshop start and prevents troubleshooting when you actually want to conduct your workshop.

+### Clone your volume to use for workshop machines

+You can start a machine with your own volume for all participants to provide additional or customized file data.
+Copies of your volume are made and attachted to every participant's machine respectively.
+In case this progress fails, it might affect the original volume you are using, you should therefore clone your volume beforehand hand use the cloned copy for starting participant machines.

 ### Explain SSH keys

 ???+ info